ai4energy/OptControl.jl/docs/src/basics/JuMPsolution.md

-# Optimization Solution
+# Linear Optimization Solution

-`Optimization solution` uses `JuMP.jl` to solve the Problems.
+`Linear Optimization solution` uses `JuMP.jl` to solve the Problems.
 Build the problem and call `generateJuMPcodes`, work done!

 ```@docs
 generateJuMPcodes
 ```

 Let's see some examples.
-If you are not familar with Symbolics.jl, you can see the [document](https://symbolics.juliasymbolics.org/dev/) and try some tests about symbolic computation
+If you are not familar with ModelingToolkit.jl, you can see the [Symbolics.jl  document](https://symbolics.juliasymbolics.org/dev/) (which ModelingToolkit.jl based on) and try some tests about symbolic computation

 ```@example
-using OptControl
+using OptControl,ModelingToolkit
 @variables x[1:2] y[1:2]
 print(scalarize(rand(1:10,2,2)*x+rand(1:10,2,2)*y))
 ```

+PS: scalarize is from Symbolics.jl

 **If you need, pass a name to  `writeFilePath`  and do some changes in script**.